 A HIPAA authorization must also include certain notices.
 This includes informing the individual of his or her right to revoke the authorization.
 Finally, the individual giving consent must be provided with a copy of the HIPAA authorization.

 Why do I need a HIPAA authorization?

 It is crucial to include a HIPAA authorization in your estate planning documents because doctors and other healthcare providers cannot release protected health information to a third party without obtaining written consent from the patient.
-In medical emergencies, individuals named as agents in healthcare directives, as well as family members, can face obstacles obtaining information about their loved one’s condition.
-By providing health care providers with a signed HIPAA authorization, healthcare agents and family members can make informed medical decisions as quickly as possible.
+In medical emergencies, individuals named as agents in healthcare directives, as well as family members, can face obstacles when obtaining information about their loved one’s condition.
+By providing healthcare providers with a signed HIPAA authorization, healthcare agents and family members can make informed medical decisions as quickly as possible.

 How Carey Thompson Can Help

-Contact Our Experienced Fort Worth Estate Planning Attorneys
+Contact Our Experienced Dallas-Fort Worth HIPAA Attorneys